Desmoss900/srt2dvbsub/README.md

 **Convert SRT Subtitles to DVB Subtitles in MPEG-TS**

-srt2dvbsub is a professional command-line tool that converts SRT (SubRip) subtitle files into DVB (Digital Video Broadcasting) subtitle tracks and multiplexes them directly into MPEG-TS (Transport Stream) files.
+srt2dvbsub is an attempt at a professional command-line tool that converts SRT (SubRip) subtitle files into DVB (Digital Video Broadcasting) subtitle tracks and multiplexes them directly into MPEG-TS (Transport Stream) files.

 ## Overview